As an Amazon Associate, we earn from qualifying purchases. Affiliate links do not affect our ratings. Learn more.

 Replacing a mattress is a big purchase, so it makes sense to keep using what you have for now.
 A few simple steps can reduce what you're exposed to while you sleep.

 When you're ready to replace your mattress, look for one built with natural materials like organic cotton, natural latex, and wool.
-Avoid mattresses made with synthetic foams, chemical flame retardants, or synthetic fabrics.
+Avoid mattresses made primarily with synthetic foams, chemical flame retardants, or synthetic fabrics.

 Cofounder & Product Curator